hao44le/TwitterClone/README.md

 1. To be honest, Twitter API is so hard to use.
 2. Twitter has a very bad integration experience. :(

+## Thoughs about Twitter Fabric Kit:

+Q: The purpose of this lab is to understand Authentication,if you use Twitter Fabric you are not understanding how OAuth works.
+A: That's partial ture.I only use TwitterKit for displaying their UI and parse Responses.
+I call all their API explicitly(including OAuth & get User_hometimeline).Except for the favoriateATweet method in my TwitterClient , this TwitterClient class has 100% code coverage when you run the app.Also I have to figure out how to do infinite scrolling on Twitter API directly(using their max_id parameters).
+TwitterKit does not provide infinite scrolling.

 ## Video Walkthrough